 100 National Park Rd, , 29061

-The best thing to do here is taking a stroll along the 2.4 mile long boardwalk trail.
+The best thing to do here is to take a stroll along the 2.4 mile long boardwalk trail.
 This is an easy loop which travels alongside an old growth hardwood forest.
 Plant life is diverse and includes bald cypress, loblolly pines, maples, oaks, and holly.
-Birdwatching is popular here, with over 200 species identified in the park.
+Birdwatching is popular here, with over 200 species identified thus far in the park.

 While the park is located pretty much in the middle of nowhere, this adds to its' rustic appeal.
 The closest city is Columbia (about a half hour drive), although Greenville (2 hours away) offers many more amenities including a charming tree-lined historic district.
 Late October-early November is the best time to plan your visit as the heat and humidity have finally died down, plus the fall color is terrific.

 8. The Petrified National Park